Rechtsanwalt, Legal Director

 Meanwhile, the Commission’s in-depth substantive assessment of the merger’s competitive impact – which runs parallel to the gun-jumping investigation – has resumed after being suspended pending the General Court’s judgment.
 The Commission now has a provisional deadline of 12 September 2022 to clear or block the merger.
 If the Commission finds the merger incompatible with EU rules it could require the transaction to be unwound.

-Vidal said: “The final outcome of the European Commission’s gun-jumping investigation, and any potential further appeals, will shape how the Article 22 procedure is applied going forward in screening transactions that fall below EU and member states’ merger control jurisdictional thresholds.
-To date, the new approach was also used in the Meta/Kustomer transaction, which the Commission conditionally cleared in January 2022.”
+Vidal said: “The final outcome of the European Commission’s gun-jumping investigation, and any potential further appeals, will shape how the Article 22 procedure is applied going forward in screening transactions that fall below EU and member states’ merger control jurisdictional thresholds.”

 19 Oct 2021